 The poles will flex and bow horizontally when the wind gusts.
-In very windy conditions, you can use sticks or trekking poles to prop the peaks of the tent to keep it more rigid.
+In very windy conditions, you should use sticks or trekking poles to prop the peaks of the tent to create a very rigid shelter.

-Any new Duplex tents made in 2016 and later include attachment points for the Flex upgrade, and poles can be added at a later date without sending the tent in.
+Any Duplex tent made in 2016 and later include attachment points for the Flex upgrade and poles can be added at a later date.

 All Zpacks gear has a two-year limited warranty against defects in materials or workmanship.
 Please see our return / warranty policy.

 If you have purchased the optional Flex tent pole kit you should have 4x 90" (229 cm) tent poles, 4x metal rings, 2x toggles, and a tent pole sack.

 - Untie each of the four corner stake loops, and re-tie the loops the same way but with a ring attached.

 - Loop each of the two toggles on to the two wall tie outs on the tent.

 - Insert a tent pole diagonally such that one end is through a metal ring at the peak, and the other end is through the metal ring at the opposite corner guy line.

 - Cinch the corner guy line to give the pole some flex and keeping it snugly in place.

 - Insert the other three tent poles in the same fashion.